 Balance blood sugar levels

-We all know what it’s like to feel ‘hangry’ when we are haven’t eaten, and how this can make us feel low or jittery, and anxious.
+We all know what it’s like to feel ‘hangry’ when we haven’t eaten, and how this can make us feel low, jittery or anxious.
 What we don’t want, explains Rachel, is for our body to go into hypoglycemic mode, where our blood sugar is too low.
 She therefore suggests eating a healthy portion of whole grain carbs at most meals in order to maintain a steady flow of glucose.
-This she says, “Can be in the form of fruit, or quinoa, buckwheat, chickpeas, sweet potatoes and it’s important to eat wholegrain bread and pasta where you can.”
+This, she says, “Can be in the form of fruit, quinoa, buckwheat, chickpeas, or sweet potatoes, and it’s important to eat wholegrain bread and pasta where you can.”

-If you are suffering from low mood, Rachel suggests potentially steering clear of low carbohydrate diets which have been particularly popular I recent years.
-“Low mood can be associated with nutrient deficiencies such as B vitamins and selenium which are found in foods such as bread, lentils, cereal, milk and bananas, so a low carb diet may exacerbate these further,” she says.
+If you're suffering from low mood, Rachel suggests potentially steering clear of low-carb diets, which have been particularly popular in recent years.
+“Low mood can be associated with nutrient deficiencies such as B vitamins and selenium, which are found in foods such as bread, lentils, cereal, milk and bananas, so a low carb diet may exacerbate these further,” she says.

 Ensure nutrient deficiency isn’t present

-It may sound boring and you are probably sick to death of hearing the word ‘balance’ from health professionals, but if you don’t have a diet that contains carbohydrates, proteins and healthy fats, then you may be lacking in nutrients that are associated with mood.
-For example, if you are either low in iron or lacking in B vitamins you may feel low and irritable.
+It may sound boring and you're probably sick to death of hearing the word ‘balance’ from health professionals, but if you don’t have a diet that contains carbohydrates, proteins and healthy fats, then you may be lacking in nutrients that are associated with mood.
+For example, if you're either deficient in iron or lacking in B vitamins, you may feel low and irritable.

-It’s incredibly hard to prescribe one eating plan for everybody as our bodies and goals are all so different but as a general rule, (and especially is you are susceptible to low mood), Rachel suggests including a wholegrain carbohydrate at breakfast, at lunch and a as snack, but keeping it optional for dinner.
-She also suggests eating protein at every meal and incuding a healthy fat too.
+It’s incredibly hard to prescribe one eating plan for everybody as our bodies and goals are all so different, but as a general rule, (and especially if you're susceptible to low mood), Rachel suggests including a wholegrain carbohydrate at breakfast, at lunch and as a snack, but keeping it optional for dinner.
+She also suggests eating protein at every meal and including a healthy fat, too.

 Other tips for supporting the gut brain pathway

-There is evidence around the benefit of Omega3 supplementation for people with diagnosed clinical depression says Rachel.
+There's evidence around the benefit of omega-3 fatty acid supplementation for people with diagnosed clinical depression, says Rachel.

 Note: these should not to replace any medication.